Achaak/toogoodtogo-bot/README.md

 # TooGooToGo-Bot
 TooGooToGo-Bot is a tool to warn you about the availability of your favorite stores.
-This one will warn you thanks to Telegram or Window notifications.
+This one will warn you thanks to Telegram or Windows notifications.

 ## Installation
 Download and install the latest Node.js version: